atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 of nothing but the elegant style in which: the miss Lumleys wxre dressed; wishing very much, at the Same time, ta imitate them, not being able to endure their own caps, See.
 Scc Scc
 #
-to Mrs. Selby, she was by no means like her daughters, with regard to their wishes fo imitate their new acquaintance : she returned, indeed, with a strong aversion to everything she met with at home, and with a Superlative contempt for her husband;; she believed — for the Lumleys, while they won her money, were particularly civil to her — that she made as good a figure ' as Lady Lumley herself did, if not a better one: and with respedl to her dress and her house, she was determined to’' make them both as like the abovementioned lady’s as poshble.
+to Mrs. Selby, she was by no means like her daughters, with regard to their wishes fo imitate their new acquaintance : she returned, indeed, with a strong aversion to everything she met with at home, and with a Superlative contempt for her husband;; she believed --for the Lumleys, while they won her money, were particularly civil to her --that she made as good a figure ' as Lady Lumley herself did, if not a better one: and with respedl to her dress and her house, she was determined to’' make them both as like the abovementioned lady’s as poshble.
 The miss
 D 3^ Selbys,,.
 A
 isth n - L